Aircraft noise pollution: German environmental study of aircraft noise

 The German study concluded that aircraft noise clearly and significantly impairs health.
-For example, a day-time average sound pressure level of 60 decibels increasing coronary heart disease by 61% in men and 80% in women.
+For example, a day-time average sound pressure level of 60 decibels increased coronary heart disease by 61% in men and 80% in women.
 As another indicator, a night-time average sound pressure level of 55 decibels increased the risk of heart attacks by 66% in men and 139% in women.
 Statistically significant health effects did however start as early as from an average sound pressure level of 40 decibels.

-FAA advice
+FAA advice on aircraft noise

 The Federal Aviation Administration (FAA) regulates the maximum noise level that individual civil aircraft can emit through requiring aircraft to meet certain noise certification standards.
 These standards designate changes in maximum noise level requirements by "stage" designation.
 The U.S. noise standards are defined in the Code of Federal Regulations (CFR) Title 14 Part 36 – Noise Standards: Aircraft Type and Airworthiness Certification (14 CFR Part 36).
 The FAA says that a maximum day-night average sound level of 65 dB is incompatible with residential communities.
 Communities in affected areas may be eligible for mitigation such as soundproofing.

-Cabin noise
+Cabin noise effects and measurements

 Aircraft noise also affects people within the aircraft: crew and passengers.
 Cabin noise can be studied to address the occupational exposure and the health and safety of pilots and flight attendants.
 In 1998, 64 commercial airline pilots were surveyed regarding hearing loss and tinnitus.
 In 1999, the NIOSH conducted several noise surveys and health hazard evaluations, and found noise levels exceeding its recommended exposure limit of 85 A-weighted decibels as an 8-hr TWA.
 In 2006, the noise levels inside an Airbus A321 during cruise have been reported as approximately 78 dB(A) and during taxi when the aircraft engines are producing minimal thrust, noise levels in the cabin have been recorded at 65 dB(A).
 In 2008, a study of Swedish airlines cabin crews found average sound levels between 78 and 84 dB(A) with maximum A-weighted exposure of 114 dB but found no major hearing threshold shifts.
 In 2018, a study of sound levels measured on 200 flights representing six aircraft groups found media noise level of 83.5 db(A) with levels reaching 110 dB(A) on certain flights, but only 4.5% exceeded the NIOSH recommended 8-hr TWA of 85 dB(A).